jundalisay/sp/content/en/supermath/chapter-02.md

 We can say that:
 - 1 potato is one instance of a potato-identity.
-- 4 potatoes are 4 instances of the potato.
+- 4 potatoes are 4 instances of a potato.

 {{< i s="/photos/objects/potatoes.jpg" a="Potatoes" >}}